xelatihy/yocto-gl/readme.md

 ## Design Considerations

-Yocto/GL tries to follow a simple programming model inspired by C but with heavy use of operator overloading for math readability.
+Yocto/GL tries to follow a simple programming model inspired by data-driven C.
+All data is stored as simple C++ structs with public data, avoiding classes, templates anf the like but with heavy use of operator overloading for math readability.
 We attempt to make the code easy to use use rather than as performant as possible.
 We adopt a functional style and only rarely use classes and methods.